segmentio/segment-docs/src/privacy/configure-consent-management.md

 --->

+### Validate your consent integration

+To validate your consent management integration was correctly set up, select one of the following options:

+- **Analytics.js 2.0 users**: Use the [Segment Inspector](/docs/connections/sources/catalog/libraries/website/javascript/#segment-inspector) to validate that consent events contain the consent event details.
+- **Kotlin and Analytics.js 2.0 users**: View the events in [Delivery Overview](/docs/connections/delivery-overview/) to confirm that the events flowing to your destinations have the same format as the consent object example in the [Consent in Segment Connections](/docs/privacy/consent-in-segment-connsctions) documentation.

 ## Edit consent categories

 If you need to make changes to your consent categories, you can edit them on the Consent Management page.
 You may experience some latency between making the changes and having the changes take effect.